 First, timing is essential.
 It’s critical to perform the procedure during your ovulation period.
 You may consider buying an ovulation kit to be sure since women can ovulate between days 11 and 19 of their cycle.

-Second, reaching orgasm while injecting the sperm, or shortly afterwards, can increase success because it helps pull the sperm deeper into the cervix and may speed up the flow of sperm.
+Second, reaching orgasm while injecting the sperm, or shortly afterward, can increase success because it helps pull the sperm deeper into the cervix and may speed up the flow of sperm.

 Third, it’s important to know that you may need to repeat the procedure multiple times before you are able to conceive.